-During the year ended 31 December 2023, the Remuneration Committee has held two meetings (the attendance records of each Committee member are set out in section A7 above), in which the Committee members have (i) reviewed the existing remuneration policy and structure of the Company and the remuneration packages of Directors and senior management of the Company and made relevant recommendations to the Board; and (ii) recommended to the Board the emoluments of Mr. Tse Chung Shing and Ms. Hung Sui Lam, being the newly appointed executive Directors with effect from 1 January 2024.
+During the year ended 31 December 2024, the Remuneration Committee has held three meetings (the attendance records of each Committee member are set out in section A7 above), in which the Committee members have (i) reviewed the existing remuneration policy and structure of the Company and the remuneration packages of Directors and senior management of the Company and made relevant recommendations to the Board; (ii) given recommendation to the Board on the emoluments of Dr. Lui Sun Wing, being the newly appointed independent non-executive Director with effect from 1 July 2024; and (iii) given recommendation to the Board on the adoption of the Ten Pao Electronic (Huizhou) Share Award Scheme and the grant of share awards under the said scheme.
+In particular, the Remuneration Committee is of the view that the grant of share awards to the grantees under the Ten Pao Electronic (Huizhou) Share Award Scheme is consistent with the purposes of the said scheme and the arrangement with no vesting period (but subject to a clawback mechanism) is justifiable and aligns with the purposes of the said scheme.
+For further details, please refer to the circular of the Company dated 15 March 2024 and the announcement of the Company dated 8 August 2024.
+None of the share awards granted under the Ten Pao Electronic (Huizhou) Share Award Scheme have performance targets.